 A common misconception in the renters’ world is that the choices the property owner has made are the choices you must stick with.
-In some cases, this is probably true.
+In some cases, this is probably true, especially when

-You probably shouldn’t invest in remodeling a kitchen or finishing a basement.
-However, there are some quick and easy changes you can make to make your home more comfortable for you to live in it.
+it comes to remodeling a kitchen or finishing a basement.
+However, there are some quick and easy changes you can make to transform your home into a more comfortable place for you to live.

 This always seems to be something property owners forget to re-do when tenants move out.

 Sealing (or resealing) the cracks and crevices around your windows and doors is important for more than just cold winters and hot summers.

 It’s important for those temperate days, too, as regulating airflow keeps your temperature and humidity at the right levels.

 Power is wasted when unused appliances and electronics are left plugged in.

 Save yourself the time and energy of having to unplug and plug in your electrical items by using a power strip and switching it off when you’re not using anything that’s plugged into it.